zx-2003/ip/docs/README.md

 # Getting started

-Requirements: You need to have Java 17 and above
+Requirements: You need to have Java 17.
 You can download the Bird jar from here [Download Bird.jar](birdBot.jar)